Friendship: Mental health

 Having few or no friends is a common experience among those who are diagnosed with a range of mental disorders, and can be used as a telling factor.
 A 2004 study from the American Journal of Public Health observed that lack of friendship plays a role in increasing risk of suicidal ideation among female adolescents, while also true for having more friends who are not themselves friends with one another.
 However, it is also suggested that no similar effect is observed for males.

 Higher friendship quality directly contributes to self-esteem, self-confidence, and social development.
 A World Happiness Database study found that people with close friendships are happier, although the absolute number of friends did not increase happiness.
 Other studies suggested that children who have friendships of a high quality may be protected against the development of certain disorders, such as anxiety and depression.
 Conversely, having few friends is associated with dropping out of school, as well as aggression, adult crime, and loneliness.
-Peer is also associated with lower later aspiration in the workforce and participation in social activities, while higher levels of friendship were associated with higher adult self-esteem.
+Peer rejection is also associated with reduced subsequent aspiration in the workforce and participation in social activities, while higher levels of friendship were associated with higher adult self-esteem.

 Having more close friends is correlated with improved mental health and cognitive ability.
 However, this association stops once around five friends is reached, after which having more friends is no longer linked to better mental health and is correlated with lower cognition.
 Additionally, people with few or many friends had more symptoms of Attention deficit hyperactivity disorder (ADHD) and were less able to learn from their experiences.